pussinboot/tAIko/plan.md

 things like the emu control need to say when there's an error and i need to know where first screenshot of a training session is etc.

+# testing..
+# - same as training except don't analyze score
+# do more logging! i dont think i'm pressing blue.. ever

+# add some ffmpeg magic to make vid

+something is definitely bonked in the loading...